intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Convolution-Layers.md

 m = SpatialConvolution(n_input_plane,n_output_plane,kernel_w,kernel_h,stride_w=1,stride_h=1,pad_w=0,pad_h=0,n_group=1,propagate_back=True,wRegularizer=None,bRegularizer=None,init_weight=None,init_bias=None,init_grad_weight=None,init_grad_bias=None)
 ```

-SpatialConvolution is a module that applies a 2D convolution over an input image.
+SpatialConvolution is a module that applies a 3D full convolution over an 3D input image, a sequence of images, or a video etc. * The input tensor is expected to be a 4D or 5D(with batch) tensor.
+Note that instead
+of setting adjT, adjW and adjH, `VolumetricConvolution` also accepts a table input
+with two tensors: T(convInput, sizeTensor) where convInput is the standard input tensor,
+and the size of sizeTensor is used to set the size of the output (will ignore the adjT, adjW and
+adjH values used to construct the module).
+This module can be used without a bias by setting
+parameter `noBias = true` while constructing the module.

 The input tensor in `forward(input)` is expected to be
-either a 4D tensor (`batch x nInputPlane x height x width`) or a 3D tensor (` nInputPlane x height x width`).
+either a 5D tensor (`batch x nInputPlane x depth x height x width`) or a 4D tensor (` nInputPlane x depth x height x width`).
 The convolution is performed on the last two dimensions.

 Detailed paramter explaination for the constructor.

  * `nInputPlane` The number of expected input planes in the image given into forward()
  * `nOutputPlane` The number of output planes the convolution layer will produce.
+ * `kernelT` The kernel depth of the convolution
  * `kernelW` The kernel width of the convolution
  * `kernelH` The kernel height of the convolution
+ * `strideT` The step of the convolution in the width dimension.
  * `strideW` The step of the convolution in the width dimension.
  * `strideH` The step of the convolution in the height dimension
+ * `padT`  padding to be added to depth to the input.
  * `padW`  padding to be added to width to the input.
  * `padH` padding to be added to height to the input.
  * `nGroup` Kernel group number